 First things first, collective bargaining is an official process and should be treated with caution, professionalism, and pragmatism.
 Often many of your employees will be personally invested in its outcome.
 Indeed, collective bargaining can be seen as an opportunity to hear the collective voice of your employees, which is essential in ensuring you are providing competitive and fair working conditions.

-No, collective bargaining isn’t the new trendy way to buy your mohair jumper in Spitalfields Market.
 It is, you’ll be relieved to know, a very simple concept.
 Collective bargaining is the process of negotiating and updating employees’ terms and conditions of employment.
 The use of collective is appropriate here because changes agreed upon in this way will affect a large number of employees and often represents the desires of a large chunk of your workforce.

 In some countries, such as Italy, changes to employee terms and conditions will often be applied to the rest of the sector.
 So, in these cases, not only is collective bargaining a pretty big deal, but you can be sure that the topics and opinions you hear will represent many workers.
 Widespread adoption of bargaining outcomes are much less common here in the UK, but some industries still determine workers terms and conditions like this.
 Well then, how do so many people’s voices get nicely distilled into one coherent speaker?